 To report a model for abuse or infringements of licenses.
 However, keep in mind that only the copyright holder can report copyright or IP infringement, and should do so using the DMCA takedown process.
 For all other kinds of reports, contact us here.
 Please include a link to the model in question and any other relevant information.
 We'll do our best to resolve the issue as quickly as possible.

 What is Creative Commons?

 If you want to use a model that has the CC symbols, just make sure to comply and give attribution, meaning, please give the originator of the material credit for their work.
 Similarly, please familiarize yourself with the details of fair use if you are planning to rely on fair use to make works based on that created by others.

 See someone using your work without proper attribution?

 First, try contacting them directly and asking them to credit you, you can try pointing them to this page as well.
-If that doesn’t work, send an email to firstname.lastname@example.org and we'll do our best to resolve the issue as quickly as possible.
+If that doesn’t work, you can contact us and we'll do our best to resolve the issue as quickly as possible.
 Please include a link to the model in question and any other relevant information.

 What is the DMCA?